andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_PPI.rst

 .. note::

-  This page is currently where I am jotting down notes for how to do a group-level PPI in SPM.
+  This page is currently where I am jotting down notes for how to do a group-level PPI in SPM, and is still under construction.

 Download